 Among the sights we will encounter are a number of iconic viewpoints, more traditional fishing cabins, dramatic granite mountains and stunning fjords.
 We'll also explore much of the surrounding area, including Flakstad (Skagsanden), Fredvang, Nusfjord, and Selfjord.
 Selfjord in particular offers an incredible array of photography opportunities.
 Under the glow of the northern lights, the imperious mountains that line the water will be a sight to behold.

-As we head towards our second basecamp we will hopefully have had plenty of opportunities to shoot under the light of the aurora borealis.
-With luck that will continue as we concentrate our photography on the beaches of Utakleiv, Haukland, Unstad and Vik.
-It’s no exaggeration to say that these locations are world renowned for aurora spotting as long as the weather is good!
+As we head towards our second basecamp, we will hopefully have already had opportunities to shoot under the light of the aurora borealis.
+With any luck that will continue, as we concentrate our photography on the beaches of Utakleiv, Haukland, Unstad and Vik.
+These locations are world-renowned for aurora spotting - as long as the weather is clear!

-We will also take the time to visit the fishing village of Ballstad, the magical rocks and vistas of Vareid, the charming scenery of Valberg and Myrland.
+We will also take the time to visit the fishing village of Ballstad, the magical rocks and vistas of Vareid and the charming scenery of Valberg and Myrland.
 In short, the group will be spoilt for choice as our Lofoten photography tour enters its second phase.

 If you cancel and the Workshop is otherwise filled, we will refund you the full amount you have paid towards the tuition, minus a $300 service charge.
 If you cancel and the Workshop does not fill, then you will be refunded according to the following schedule, based on the full fee of the Workshop:

 Greater than 60 days from the start date of the Workshop: full refund minus $300 fee.

 Refunds will be paid by the same method that the original payment was made.

 Refunds will be initiated within 72 hours of the time that the request is approved.